EGI-Federation/fedcloud-documentation/source/check-in.rst

 In the case of EGI Check-in, we have created a special client meant to obtain your personal refresh token and client credentials that will allow the obtention of access tokens as needed.
-You can access the client at https://aai.egi.eu/fedcloud/ and click on 'Authorise' to log in with your Check-in credentials to obtain:
+You can access the `FedCloud Check-in client`_ and click on 'Authorise' to log in with your Check-in credentials to obtain:

 * a client id